L-Theanine: Everything You Need To Know About This Plant-Based Powerhouse

-L- theanine is a neurologically active organic compound present almost solely in the green tea plant (Camellia sinensis, and certain other species of Camellia) with the exception of a kind of edible mushroom (the bay boletes).
-L-theanine is the main component responsible for the exotic savory taste of green tea known as "umami."
+L- theanine is a neurologically active organic compound present in the green tea plant (Camellia sinensis, and certain other species of Camellia), the bay bolete mushroom (Boletus badius), and certain nootropics (i.e., dietary supplements that promote cognitive function).* In green tea, L-theanine is the main component responsible for the exotic savory taste of "umami."

-Within around 30 minutes of consumption, L-theanine crosses the blood-brain barrier, where it appears to smooth out brain waves, without flattening them as visualized on an EEG and improving cognition in humans in interesting ways.
+Within around 30 minutes of consumption, L-theanine crosses the blood-brain barrier, where it appears to impact brain waves in diverse and useful ways.
+Here are six ways that L-theanine promotes cognitive function and supports overall brain health.*

-Green tea consumption appeared to enhance performance on a test of working memory by increasing connectivity between frontal and parietal brain regions during working memory processing.
-This is a fascinating discovery because activity in the frontal region of the brain is correlated to executive function, while the parietal region handles sensory input.
-L-theanine has a similar chemical structure to glutamate, which is a neurotransmitter related to memory.
+In a 2014 Psychopharmacology study, green tea consumption appeared to support performance of working memory by increasing connectivity between frontal and parietal brain regions during working memory processing4.* This is likely because L-theanine has a similar chemical structure to glutamate, which is a neurotransmitter related to memory.

-Because of its antagonistic effects on glutamate receptors and how it affects overall cognition, L-theanine seems to have neuroprotective and cognitive-enhancing abilities.
-Researchers observed that elderly individuals who consumed green tea powder enriched with L-theanine (47.5 mg theanine per day) helped enhance cognitive function5 and promote overall brain longevity in older individuals.*
+Because of its antagonistic effects on glutamate receptors and how it affects overall cognition, L-theanine seems to have neuroprotective and cognitive-enhancing abilities.* In a 2011 Pharmacological Research study, green tea powder enriched with L-theanine (i.e., 47.5 milligrams theanine per day) helped enhance cognitive function5 and promote overall brain longevity in older individuals.*

 How to take L-theanine.

-L-theanine is available in green, black, and white teas, with green tea containing the most L-theanine (hello, matcha everything!).
-Green tea contains small amounts of caffeine but, if you can tolerate it, has the added bonus of containing healthy catechins and flavonols that offer further overall health-protective benefits.
+L-theanine is present in green, black, and white teas, with green tea containing the most L-theanine (hello, matcha everything!).
+Green tea contains small amounts of caffeine, plus the added bonus of healthy catechins, polyphenolic antioxidants, and flavonoids (e.g., EGCG) that offer further overall health-protective benefits.

-The L-theanine content of tea varies considerably, with estimates around 1 to 2 percent of the dry weight of leaves and a single cup of tea containing around 25 to 60 mg of L-theanine.
-Data indicates that L-theanine, at "realistic dietary levels" as low as 50 mg has a significant mental effect (on alertness or arousal).
+The L-theanine content of tea varies considerably, with estimates around 1 to 2% of the dry weight of leaves and a single cup of tea containing around 25 to 60 milligrams 9of L-theanine.
+Data indicates that L-theanine at "realistic dietary levels" as low as 50 milligrams has significant mental effects10 (on alertness and cognitive arousal).*

-Some ideas to get L-theanine in on the regular:
+Some ideas to get L-theanine on the regular:

-- Just regular high-quality green tea, with or without a squeeze and slice of fresh lemon
+- High-quality green tea, with or without a squeeze and slice of fresh lemon

 - Green tea blended with MCT oil (Tibetan-inspired butter tea, anyone?)